Snailoba/Snailoba/README.md

-# **Are you sure this is the right person you're looking for?**
-# If yes, then let me introduce myself properly
 # I'm Shinathaj, pleasure to make your acquaintance

 👻 I'm working on my project, which is too big of a scale